darkfrog26/slice-and-dice/README.md

 - Scarango (https://github.com/outr/scarango): My choice for connecting to the database.
 Yes, I also wrote it, and it's the defacto standard Scala driver for ArangoDB.
 It provides a lot of infrastructure to write great code working with the database.
-- Fiber (https://github.com/typelevel/fabric): Though not explicitly depended on, it is used behind the scenes for JSON parsing and formatting.
+- Fabric (https://github.com/typelevel/fabric): Though not explicitly depended on, it is used behind the scenes for JSON parsing and formatting.
 Yep, I also wrote it.
 - Spice (https://github.com/outr/spice): I considered using http4s, but the past few times I've used it on teams, the complexity really confused the more junior developers on my team.
 Spice is something of a prototype web server I created